raspberrypilearning/silly-eyes/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Each eye needs to be a sprite so it can move separately.
+In this step, make the googly eyes!
+Each eye needs to be a separate sprite so it can move separately.
 </div>
 <div>
 ![Character with googly eyes](images/character-with-eyes.png){:width="300px"}